Dan Brouthers: Later life and legacy

 Brouthers played minor league baseball for the 1898 Toronto Maple Leafs of the Eastern League, where he won a batting title with a .415 average.
 Later he played for the Poughkeepsie Colts of the Hudson River League, batting a league-leading .373 at age 46.

 He remained near baseball for many years, working for his former teammate and New York Giants manager John McGraw, who placed him in charge of the Polo Grounds press gate.
 He was with the Giants for nearly 20 years in this and other capacities.

 On New Year's Eve in 1884, Brouthers married Mary Ellen Croak, an Irish immigrant to New York and fellow Catholic, at St. Mary's in Wappingers Falls.
 They had four children together and were married for 48 years until his death.

 Brouthers died at the age of 74 at his home in East Orange, New Jersey, and is interred at St. Mary's Church Cemetery in Wappingers Falls, New York.
-There is a statue dedicated to him located in Veteran's Park in this small village.
+There is a statue dedicated to him located in Veteran's Park in the same village.
 In 1945, Brouthers and several other stars of the era prior to 1910 were elected to the Baseball Hall of Fame by the Veterans Committee.
 In honor of his achievements in Buffalo, he was inducted into the newly formed Buffalo Baseball Hall of Fame in 1985.
 In 1999, a survey of the Society for American Baseball Research ranked him as the sixth-greatest player of the 19th century.